richzw/ToolKit/tips/ml.md

     - Give conversation examples: This ensures the agent aligns with your desired interaction style.
     - Use JSON instead of PDF or Word: The more data, the better.
 However, you can just upload 10 files so with JSON, you can provide more data compared to PDF and Word file
   - search the Custom GPTs on Google by typing in the search bar: “chat.openai.com/g/<what you are looking for>”
+  - Advice to build GPTs
+    - Integrate actions — Using actions to create AI agents is the most powerful feature for GPTs, but few are actually using it.
+As we went over in an earlier edition, you can hook up 1000+ actions with zero coding using Zapier.
+    - Leverage unique data — Incorporate datasets to differentiate and provide an advantage over others.
+Just be sure to safeguard it properly (see below).
+    - Promote your offerings — Prompt your GPT to recommend your own products or services when relevant.
+An example of how we incorporated promos into our own GPT here.
+    - Protect your work — Use prompts that guard against others accessing your instructions and data, preventing replication of your hard work.
+A good example of instructions to help safeguard your GPT from being copied here.